 Two degrees of separation.
 Two degrees separating me from a boy my age – a child, a broken family, an unlived life, untold story – who just two days ago posted a status update and a picture from his routine life.
 He’s dead now.
 Gone.
 I find out that he used to date my friend, went to school with a fellow soldier of mine.
 Two of the boys who were recently killed were on my best friend’s water polo team for many years.
 Even the 45 year-old reservist who was killed on the border had a son who studies at school with a family friend.
 All of this on top of recent news broadcasts, spelling out the deaths of an additional thirteen soldiers.
 What is this world that we live in, how is this possible?

 When I think of war, I picture mothers and fathers listening closely to a big old radio in their living room.
-I think about Memorial Day while remembering the essays and book reports I had to write in school.
-I imagine worn out army gear, helmets, guns and artillery; countless people wounded, killed and kidnapped, but I’ve never imagined myself.
+I think about Memorial Day while remembering the essays and book reports I had to write in school, luckily for this I use a essay writing service reddit that help with this.
+I imagine worn out army gear, helmets, guns and artillery; countless people wounded, killed and kidnapped, but I’ve never imagined myself, if you want to help their army donating gear, here you will find the best rifle scopes to buy.
 I’ve never imagined that I’d be sitting with my girlfriends glued to the news, comforting each other and trying to wipe each other’s tears between sobs from the thought that our boyfriends are going in – are going to fight side by side in this terrible battle.

 While other girls wait for a text or message stating that a certain boy is interested, that they share a connection, I am waiting, hoping, that my boyfriend is connected to this life – alive and safe, for now.
 When I haven’t heard from him in days, I am devastated at the thought that the unspeakable might have happened.